nameless-and-blameless/TAG/POW/CBC/README.md

 Taylor had an operative attend the morning worship session to provide him with information about the congregation and the service proceedings.
 Taylor and his operatives inside were in constant communication using text messaging.

-Jacobsen's tactics to prevent local authorities from responding to 911 calls and to reduce the chances of the congregation forming an organized resistance during the assault, previously used, were utilized again.
+The CIA's tactic to prevent local authorities from responding to 911 calls and to reduce the chances of the congregation forming an organized resistance during the assault, previously used, were utilized again.
 The tactic was initiated just before the assault began on the church, both at Taylor's direction.

-Taylor established and stayed in constant communication with Jacobsen throughout the initial assault, then provided periodic updates throughout the day until the team departed.
+Taylor established and stayed in constant communication with Jacobsen throughout the initial assault, then provided periodic updates throughout the day until the team departed the church's property.

 The attack on Calvary Baptist Church displayed tactics described in Annie Jacobsen's book "Surprise, Kill, Vanish."
 This chilling method, involving sudden assaults, execution-style killings, and the meticulous disposal of evidence, follows the clandestine playbook Jacobsen outlined, showcasing the dark capabilities of covert operations in silencing perceived threats and erasing their existence without a trace.

 ### Surprise
 The congregation was already midway through their Sunday morning worship session when Taylor and operatives burst into the sanctuary.
 Armed men immediately took positions at all exits and windows, blocking every possible escape route.
 Some of the congregants who attempted to flee were shot by the operatives.
 Meanwhile, a small team of operatives conducted searches of the rest of the church's property, including the daycare and preschool areas.

 Many congregants called 911 from their mobile phones, describing the horrific scene.
 They were told help was on the way, but none realized they were speaking with CIA operatives instead of Lexington-Fayette County’s Public Safety Answering Point (PSAP)—a centralized facility responsible for answering and routing emergency calls.
-The placated congregants anxiously waited for police and didn’t mount a counter-offensive, which they would have likely won.
+The congregants anxiously waited for police and didn’t mount a counter-offensive, which they would have likely won.

 ### Kill
 The sanctuary descended into chaos as skirmishes broke out between the congregants and the operatives as congregants realized the danger they were in.

 Congregants were forcibly separated from one another and taken to be shot.
 The operatives were not all skilled with firearms handling and had been provided little or no training on executions.
 Groups of congregants were assembled and shot haphazardly, many succumbing to their gunshot wounds hours later under a pile of those already dead.
 Some were found still alive when the cleanup process began and were shot again, not all were fatal gunshots.
-Some died from blood loss.
+Some died hours later from blood loss.

 ### Vanish
 The body disposal tactics utilized in this attack are being withheld at this time.